 You may want to consider moving your family to a hotel or staying with friends or relatives while the floors are being refinished.

 If you are on a tight budget or enjoy doing home improvement projects, then you can save significantly by refinishing the floors yourself.
-This is a relatively easy project – especially if you are a do-it-yourselfer.
+This is a relatively easy project,especially if you are a seasoned do-it-yourselfer.

 You can rent the sanding equipment and buy sanding pads from your local home improvement or hardware store.
 This generally costs between $300 and $400.

 Finish is a little costlier, but getting a good finish is important because it is what helps to protect your floors so that you don’t have to refinish them again anytime soon.
-It prevents scratches, stains, etc.
+It prevents scratches, stains, and scuffing

 The price for finish generally ranges between $50 and $90 and covers about 700 square feet.
-(But keep in mind you will have to apply several coats to your floor).
+(Keep in mind, you will have to apply several coats to your floor.)

 DIY projects are not for everyone.
-But even if you choose to pay someone to refinish your floors, it still comes out less expensive than replacing them with new ones.
+Even if you choose to pay someone to refinish your floors, it still comes out to be less expensive than replacing them with new ones.

-So, what does it cost to have your floors refinished?
+So, what does it cost to have your floors refinished by a professional?
 On average, you can expect to pay between $1.50 and $5.00 per square foot.

-This may sound like a broad price range, however, there are several factors that can impact your overall cost to have your hardwoods professionally refinished.
+This may sound like a broad price range; however, there are several factors that can impact the overall cost of having your hardwoods professionally refinished.